Simple Membership Plugin › Forums › Simple Membership Plugin › Email Sending Issue on Your Site

 Please let me know if you can think of any solution.

-April 4, 2020 at 9:49 pm #20023@thijzie, did you check your spam folder?
+Moderator@Thijzie, did you check your spam folder?
 Did you also followed the troubleshooting steps mentioned above?

 -